ComNets-Bremen/doxygit/README.md

 This is an example README file for the doxygit project
 ======================================================

 This is an example project for students learning how to use doxygen and git / github.
+It contains a Readme-file with basic installation instructions as well as an example Python project.

 Related Links
 -------------